JaagaStartup/JaagaStartup.github.io/pages/cowork.md

 We are a curated entrepreneurial community who share skills, networks and knowledge.
 Within a well laid out coworking space with high speed internet, we collaborate and help each other build stronger ventures.

-{% include alert info='Try us for day.
+{% include alert info='Try us for a day.
 Free.
 Wednesdays (skill sharing) and Fridays (social chai) are highly recommended!' %}

 <div class="small-12 text-center columns">
 <a class="button large radius alert" href="/apply/">Join our community</a>